| |

 "What the hell is that?"

-"What do you want it to be, Evelina?
+"What you want it to be, Evelina?
 That's the Madonna."

 "And what is the Madonna doing in our kitchen?"